 If you are looking for a more challenging hike, you can combine several peaks together in the same day.
 For those of you who like long and scenic hikes, the best loop would include all four peaks.
 The easiest way to do this is to start by hiking to Mount Magog first, then follow the ridge to Naomi Peak, traverse over to Bullen Hole Peak, and then climb up to Mount Gog.
 From here you'll be able to hike down the White Pine Lake trail back to Tony Grove trailhead.

-Naomi Peak - (9,979 feet) - This is the most common peak to combine with Mount Magog.
+- (9,979 feet) - This is the most common peak to combine with Mount Magog.
 The same approach from Tony Grove can be used for both peaks.
 They are connected by a long ridge.
-Naomi Peak has a trail all the way to its summit.
-It is the highest peak in the range.
+Naomi Peak has a trail to its summit and happens to also be the highpoint.

-Bullen Hole Peak - (9,828 feet) - This peak is located on the ridge west of Mount Gog.
+- (9,828 feet) - This peak is located on the ridge west of Mount Gog.
 It is one of the highest peaks in the range although most people don't know that.
 Bullen Hole Peak doesn't recieve as much attention because it is unofficially named.
 A traverse that follows the ridge from Naomi Peak to Mount Gog or vise verse is a good way to climb the peak.
-This is mostly off-trail hiking with some scrambling on the ridge.
+This is mostly off trail hiking and scrambling.

 When to Climb

 Mount Gog Bullen Hole Peak

 The main climbing season for Mount Magog is during the summer months.
 This is July through September.